Energy Loss of a Heavy Quark in a Collisional Quark-Gluon Plasma: Collisional energy loss of a heavy quark in the Quark-Gluon plasma

-Numerical results for the collisional energy loss from hard and soft processes obtained based on different theoretical methods can be found in Fig.~\ref{comqs}.
-In this figure, contributions from $s$- and $u$-channels\footnote{Their interference with $t$-channel scattering becomes negligible in our approximation $k, k^\prime \ll M_Q$.} have been included in hard scatterings between the heavy quark and gluons.
-These contributions can be easily obtained by using the bare quark propagator and the result reads \be -\bigg(\frac{dE}{dx}\bigg)^{s+u}_{Qg} =\frac{4\pi\alpha_s^2 T^2}{3}\left(\frac{1}{v}-\frac{1-v^2}{2v^2}\ln \frac{1+v}{1-v}\right)\,. \ee For comparison, we also present the corresponding results from Ref.~\cite{Braaten:1991we} (denoted as BT result) in Fig.~\ref{comqs}.
-Based on RS result, the weak-coupling limit $g\ll 1$ was further considered in BT result.
-By assuming $g T \ll q^* \ll T$, one can set $q^* \rightarrow 0$ in the integrals in Eq.~(\ref{changevah}) as long as this approximation doesn't lead to a divergence.
-As a result, the hard contribution can be obtained analytically.
-For soft contribution, one can expand the gluon self-energy for very large $q^*/m_D$.
-When keeping only the leading order term in the expansion, the cutoff dependent part can be also analytically computed.
-A key finding in BT result is that the cutoff dependence is completely canceled between the hard and soft contribution.
-On the contrary, when adding up the hard and soft contributions, the total energy loss based on RS result still depends on the cutoff.
-One possible way to get rid of this ambiguity is to fix the cutoff by using the so-called minimal sensitivity, i.e., the energy loss is given by the minimum of $-d E/dx$ when varying $q^*$.
+Numerical results for the collisional energy loss from hard and soft processes are obtained based on different theoretical methods which can be found in Fig.~\ref{comqs}.
+In this figure, contributions from $s$ and $u$ channels\footnote{Their interference with $t$-channel scattering becomes negligible in our approximation $k, k^\prime \ll M_Q$.} have been included in hard scatterings between the heavy quark and gluons.
+These contributions can be easily obtained by using the bare quark propagator, and the result reads \be -\bigg(\frac{dE}{dx}\bigg)^{s+u}_{Qg} =\frac{4\pi\alpha_s^2 T^2}{3}\left(\frac{1}{v}-\frac{1-v^2}{2v^2}\ln \frac{1+v}{1-v}\right)\,. \ee For comparison, we also present the corresponding results from Ref.~\cite{Braaten:1991we} [denoted as the Braaten-Thoma (BT) result] in Fig.~\ref{comqs}.
+In fact, the BT result can be obtained based on the RS result by further taking into account the weak-coupling limit $g\ll 1$, which guarantees $g T \ll q^* \ll T$ at high temperatures.
+For hard contribution, since $q^* \ll T$, one can set $q^* \rightarrow 0$ in Eq.~(\ref{changevah}) as long as this approximation does not lead to a divergence.
+For soft contribution, $ q^* \gg g T \sim m_D$ allows us to expand the RS result as given by Eqs. (\ref{elqqs}) and (\ref{elqgs}) and drop higher-order terms in the expansion.
+As a result, the remaining integrals in the RS result can be carried out analytically, which leads to the BT result.
+A key finding in the BT result is that the cutoff dependence is completely canceled between the hard and soft contribution.
+On the contrary, when adding up the hard and soft contributions, the total energy loss based on the RS result still depends on the cutoff.
+One possible way to get rid of this ambiguity is to fix the cutoff by using the so-called minimal sensitivity; i.e., the energy loss is given by the minimum of $-d E/dx$ when varying $q^*$.